DavidAKZ/2016_Programming-Assignment/README.md

 # 2016_Programming-Assignment
 Refer also to the code book in this repo.
-The script starts by creating a subfolder to the users working d irectory to store the following:
+The script starts by creating a subfolder to the users working directory to store the following:

 -The zip file of the required data